About Opioids

 You Have the Power to Prevent Opioid Misuse

-Opioids are a type of medication used to reduce pain.
-Prescription opioids, such as Vicodin®, Ultram®, Oxycontin® or Percocet®, are one way to safely manage severe pain when taken as directed by a doctor.
+Prescription opioids are one way to safely manage severe pain when taken as directed by a doctor.

-However, misusing prescription opioids can put you at risk of physical dependence, addiction, overdose and death.
-Misusing your medications means taking more than you were prescribed, taking someone else's medication or any non-medical use.
+However, misusing prescription opioids can put you at risk of addiction, overdose and death.
+Misuse means taking more medication than you were prescribed, taking it for non-medical use or taking someone else's medication.

 Two men